kevinschaul/pytest-llmeval/README.md

 - `file_path` (str, optional): Path where the evaluation report will be saved.
 If not provided, the report will only be displayed in the test output.

+- `analysis_func(test_id: str, results: ClassificationResult[]) -> str[]` (function, optional): A custom analysis function to run across all results.
+Do whatever calculations you want in here.
+Optionally return a list of strings to be printed to stdout.

 **Injected parameters**:

 - `llmeval_result`: An object to track test evaluation results with the following methods:

   - `set_result(expected: str, actual: str, input_data: str | dict, group?: str)`: Record the details of this test result
   - `is_correct() -> bool`: Returns whether the expected result equals the actual result

+### `ClassificationResult`

+- `expected`: The expected result
+- `actual`: The actual result
+- `input`: Input data used for this test case
+- `group` (optional): An optional variable to group by before running analyses.
+E.g. pass a prompt to group results by prompt

 ## Installation